Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/menus.rst

    Image menu in the Header of the Image editor.

-Most :ref:`headers <ui-region-header>` exhibit a set of menus, located immediately next to the first *Editor Type* selector.
+Most :ref:`headers <ui-region-header>` exhibit a set of menus, located at the start of the header.
 Header menus are used to configure the editor and access tools.
-All Menu entries show the relevant shortcut keys, if any.
+All menu entries show the relevant shortcut keys, if any.

 Collapsing Menus